dbmedialab/pkg/README.md

 # pkg

-Did you make a nifty go-package that solves a problem that others might also want to solve?
+Did you make a neat go-package that solves a problem that others might also want solved?
 Put it in here!